staceygillespie/DreamBig/content/projects/machine-embroidery.md

 ![](/images/stacey-gillespie-2-17-22-4.jpg)

 I made a goal to getthis quilt done by Christmas.
 But after getting Covid, I changed the finish date to his birthday in February.
+If you'd like a Create Room Planner like this one you can get it [here](https://www.createroom.com/products/planner?ref=YJvA8).

 ![](/images/rhys-quilt-1.JPG)![](/images/rhys-quilt-2.JPG)